gitdev1234/DataCruncher/DataCruncher/docs/CPP_Styleguide.md

  }
 ```

 - The code has to be documented by inline-comments.
 Use as much documentation as possible.
-But do not write more documentation as code.
+But do not write more documentation than code.

 ##Testing
 - Every function needs a Unit-Test.